 Main objectives of PSD2

 PSD2 regulation is all about creating open banking in EEA, whereas providing online payment safety by certainly defined rules.
 This directive authorizes bank customers to use the services of third-party providers.
-New regulations enable both customers and businesses to manage finances in a more convenient way with the wider choice of providers.
-In addition to that dense legislation, PSD2 covers online banking safety of the customer.
+New PSD2 regulations enable both customers and businesses to manage finances in a more convenient way with the wider choice of providers.
+In addition to that dense legislation, PSD2 covers online safety of the customer.
 In short, customers will be able to use the services of different providers, for example analyzing their spending, paying bills, or making some transfers, as long as their money is deposited safely within their bank accounts.
 All the banks are obliged to create the system of open APIs that gives access to the accounts.
-With this access, third-party providers have become authorized to provide various financial services using bank data in order to facilitate those services for their customers.
+With this access, third-party providers have become authorized to provide various financial services using bank data in order to facilitate customers’ experience.
 It goes without saying that banks will get new competitors that offer financial services not only among banks themselves but every provider of financial assistance.

 The current situation in the financial services market

-Except for the customers themselves, the banks and financial institutions with banking license are the sole owners of the access to consumers financial data and completely in charge of all the accounts.
+Except for the customers themselves, the banks and financial institutions with banking licenses are the sole owners of access to consumers’ financial data and completely in charge of all the accounts.
 The first question that might arise is “Why would I give anybody access to my bank account except the bank?”.
 The reality is much more complex.
-For example, working with the loan firms and insurance companies is way more complicated for the ordinary consumer that it might be.
-Simply because those third- party providers cannot get access to the data they need even if they have client’s consent.
+For example, working with loan firms and insurance companies is way more complicated for the ordinary consumer that it might be.
+Simply because those third- party providers cannot get access to the data they need even if they have the client’s consent.
 The client should go to the bank, get the paperwork done, repeat.
-In cases, when such third-party providers indeed have the access, they’re almost all the times have an exclusive partnership with the bank which restricts the list of the offerings available for the client.
+In cases, when such third-party providers indeed have access, they’re almost all the times have an exclusive partnership with the bank which restricts the list of the offerings available for the client.
 Moreover, this access is also limited to one country even if you’re living in the EU.
-For a quite long time, we used to feel free to buy retail goods and services from all around the globe, which provides huge flexibility and variety of choice.
-Unfortunately, this is not the case with the financial services.
+For a quite long time, we used to feel free to buy retail goods and services from all around the globe, which provides huge flexibility and variety of choices.
+Unfortunately, this is not the case with financial service.
 Not to mention the enterprise companies who have dozens of accounts in various banks across all the world.
 The most simple example here is that the accounting software usually doesn’t have the needed capabilities and integrations to even display all the accounts status in one place, because this would require software companies to have the agreement with a lot of banks and customer integration with very diverse banking IT systems.
 This pushes enterprises and accounting software vendors to use workarounds such as screen scraping of bank accounts, which is a very huge compromise between convenience and security.

 Before PSD introduction in 2018 banks and financial institution were the sole owners of the financial data

 Right now, third parties financial service providers face great challenges when it comes to using banking data and interacting with the functions provided by the banks’ IT systems.
-For instance, if you want to build a simple mobile app that analyzes user’s spendings and make some suggestions for savings, you got to get a bank’s consent to access their internal IT services, efforts from the bank IT department to make it accessible to your engineers and make a custom integration with that banking system which will be useless for work with other banks.
+For instance, if you want to build a simple mobile app that analyzes user’s spendings and make some suggestions for savings, you got to get a bank’s consent to access their internal IT service, efforts from the bank IT department to make it accessible to your engineers and make a custom integration with that banking system which will be useless for work with other banks.
 Not to mention all the compliance issues and legal work.
 This complex workflow should be repeated with each bank in each country.
 Covering only one country will be an extremely tough, long, and expensive process for such a startup.

 History of PSD2 and timeline of the regulatory measures

 EBA decided to vote for the final version of PSD2 in December 2015 in order to implement innovations, improve security and employ cross-border banking.
-In a month PSD2 regulation came into force and members of the EU started implementation into national laws with a 2-year deadline by January 2018.
-RSD2 has opened more possibilities, however, requires some time and good regulations of implementing.
+In a month PSD2 regulations came into force and members of the EU started implementation into national laws with a 2-year deadline by January 2018.
+RSD2 has opened more possibilities, however, it requires some time and good regulations of implementing.